 What draws in the visitors is the sheer size of it all.
 Covering 600,000 square metres, with the tallest sculptures towering at 46 metres high and over 10,000 workers needed to cut and haul the ice, Harbin outdoes all of its rivals.
 There are 3 main events to be viewed and experienced over the course of the festival:

 - Sun Island Scenic Area only displays snow sculptures that can be only visited during the daytime.

 - The Ice and Snow World displays ice sculptures of a huge scale, such as palace buildings and the Great Wall of China.
 It is best to visit when they are colourfully lit at night.

 - Zhaolin Park: More than 1,000 ice sculptures are displayed which include internally illuminated ice lanterns, magical figures and animals, brilliant if you have children.
 There are also fantastic activities such as ice slides!

-The Hideout Festival in Croatia is an annual electronic music festival held on the island of Pag.
+My next must-visit world festival is The Hideout Festival in Croatia.
+This is an annual electronic music festival held on the island of Pag.
 When it began in 2011 it immediately landed on The Guardian’s list of one of the best European festivals and continues to be a sell-out each year.
 The event is split between pool parties in the day and headline performances at night, both of which take place in open-air venues along the beach.
 There are also plenty of boat parties to join in with as well as a newly launched secret beach party!

 And if that wasn’t enough, you can bungee jump, hire quad bikes, visit the Roman Amphitheatre, Kayak, enjoy a jet boat ride or see the island’s own Bermuda triangle all during your stay on the island of Pag.